garystafford/creative-analysis-claude-bedrock/README.md

 ### Referring to an External Source of Information

-Using the Mercedes-Benz "Our design philosophy." website content as a basis of the analysis.
+Using the Mercedes-Benz "Our design philosophy." website's content as reference for the analysis.

 ```text
 Analyze these four successful print advertisements for Mercedes-Benz sedans, two in English and two in German.
 Identify common creative elements that contribute to their success.
 How well do the elements align to Mercedes-Benz's design philosophy found here: